 The Commission may use the United States mails in the same manner and under the same conditions as other departments and agencies of the Federal Government.(d) Administrative support services

 Upon the request of the Commission, the Administrator of General Services shall provide to the Commission, on a reimbursable basis, the administrative support services that are necessary to enable the Commission to carry out its duties under this chapter.(e) Contracts

 The Commission may contract with and compensate persons and Federal agencies for supplies and services without regard to section 6101 of title 41.

 Disclaimer: Lawrina maintains this website to enhance public access to information about its activities.
 We make an effort to keep the information about codes timely and accurate.
-Please note that we cannot guarantee that the U.S.C 2018, Title 52, Subtitle II, Chapter 209, Subchapter II, Part a, Subpart 1, Section 20925 — Powers — exactly reproduces the officially adopted text.
+Please note that we cannot guarantee that the U.S.C, Title 52, Section 20925 — Powers — exactly reproduces the officially adopted text.